PeddiSaiPreetham/Learn-Buddy/README.md

-# Firebase Studio
+# LEARN BUDDY

-This is a NextJS starter in Firebase Studio.
+This is a project built rapidly using AI, as to try out the trending concept of "Vibe Coding".

-To get started, take a look at src/app/page.tsx.
+Though it is not helpful to build perfect applications, Vibe Coding is a good way to get a basic working project to start off.